-2. The conditions referred to in the previous point are subject to registration in the student area, within the deadlines, to be set annually for this purpose.

-3. The supervisor should exercise effective research guidance, keeping regular contact with the student in order to guarantee progress of the work and quality of the result.

-4. Co-supervision is allowed in the following cases where:

-i) Interdisciplinarity of the subject matter concerned justifies the option for referred co-supervision; or ii) One of the mentors is not a holder of a doctoral degree but is a specialist of merit recognised as such by the Scientific Councils of NOVA School of Law or the NOVA School of Business and Economics on condition the other co-supervisor holds a PhD in Law or Management.
+- 2. The conditions referred to in the previous point are subject to registration in the student area, within the deadlines, to be set annually for this purpose. - 3.
+The supervisor should exercise effective research guidance, keeping regular contact with the student in order to guarantee progress of the work and quality of the result. - 4.
+Co-supervision is allowed in the following cases where: - i) Interdisciplinarity of the subject matter concerned justifies the option for referred co-supervision; or - ii) One of the mentors is not a holder of a doctoral degree but is a specialist of merit recognised as such by both Scientific Councils of the schools, on condition the other co-supervisor holds a PhD in Law or Management.